 423.267.8583 Extension 2104

-She holds a Masters of Business Administration degree in Marketing.
-She is a 2017 graduate of Leadership Chattanooga, and in her spare time, enjoys singing and performing in theatrical and vocal productions.
-She is a local National Anthem singer and performs it several times a season at Lookouts games.
-She is married and has a 14-year old daughter and two adult stepchildren, and recently became a grandmother.
+She holds a Master of Business Administration degree in Marketing.
+She is a 2017 graduate of Leadership Chattanooga, a member of Chattanooga Women’s Leadership Institute, and in her spare time, enjoys singing and performing in theatrical and vocal productions.
+She is married with a daughter who attends Collegiate High at Chatt State, has two adult stepchildren, and a granddaughter.

 423.267.8583 Extension 2113